-I MBA-I-SEMESTER L Т Р INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS
+I MBA-I-SEMESTER L L T P INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS

 Code: 19MBA1TH02 4 0 0 40 60 100 4

 ECONOMICS FOR MANAGERS

 - CO1: Describe the importance of managerial economics and its contribution to decision making in different types of business organizations by the managerial economist.
 [K2] - CO2: Apply the basic principles of managerial economics.
-[K3] - CO3: Apply demand analysis concept in the real life business situations. [k3] - CO4: Discuss the meaning and usefulness of the production function and cost function in analysing the firm's production activity.
-[K6] - CO5: Examine the importance of cost function in analysing the profitability of business.
-[K4] - CO6: Appraise the market structure and different types of markets and pricing policies.
+[K3] - CO3: Apply demand analysis concept in the real life business situations. [k3] - CO4: Contrast on the usefulness of the production function and cost function in analysing the firm's production activity.
+[K6] - CO5: Classify different types of costs associated with cost function which affect the profitability of the organisations.
+[K4] - CO6: Determining the prices of products under different market structures.
 [K5]